Last Minute Plum Cake (Christmas Fruit Cake)

 If you are looking for a last minute plum cake recipe two days before Christmas then this is it.
 The same intense taste, dry fruits and nuts in every bite and you don’t need to pre-soak the dried fruit either.

 The trick here is fasten the process by simmering the dry fruits, nuts and peels in dark rum for 15-20 minutes, and then to let this mixture sit for two hours.
-This softens the nuts and fruits and infuses them with flavor.
-The dark rum adds a nice caramel flavor thats hard to beat.
-Traditionally, Christmas fruit cakes were made by soaking them in homemade wine and you can do that also.
+That’s it!
+These steps soften the nuts and fruits and infuse them with flavor.
+The dark rum adds a nice caramel flavor that’s hard to beat.

 Traditionally plum cakes were made by soaking dried fruits and nuts in homemade wine.
 But I prefer using good quality dark rum.
 The soaking process adds flavor, softens the nuts and plumps up the fruit.
 It also gives this Christmas fruit cake a slightly boozy taste, nothing overpowering, just a slight undertone.

-If you prefer your plum cake without alcohol, just substitute the rum for apple juice.
-And follow the rest of the recipe as is.
+Absolutely!
+Simply replace the rum (or red wine) with apple juice and follow the rest of the recipe as is.

 This recipe makes a dark, moist plum cake that will last you a few weeks in the fridge so you can keep enjoying it well past Christmas.